2021 Policy #7315

 Attempts to log in to the system as a system administrator will result in immediate cancellation of user privileges.

-The network administrator, school administrators, Superintendent, and/or the School Board may request specific accounts to be denied, revoked, or suspended.
+The network administrator, school administrators, Superintendent, or School Board may request specific accounts to be denied, revoked, or suspended.